RedHatInsights/ccx-notification-service/docs/configuration.md

 ## Logging configuration

-Logging configuration is specified in section named `[logging]` in config file
+Logging configuration is specified in section named `[logging]` in configuration file

 ```
 [logging]